-Vitamin B6 is highly absorbable from food and drugs, and high concentrations can be rapidly reached, however, the human body excretes the excess in urine as 4-pyridoxic acid, and it is also excreted unchanged when taking very high doses.
-Monitoring of the amount of vitamin B6 in the body is for three reasons; to confirm depletion or toxicity and in research studies concerned with vitamin B6.
+Vitamin B6 is highly absorbable from food and drugs, and high concentrations can be rapidly reached; however, the human body excretes the excess in urine as 4-pyridoxic acid, and it is also excreted unchanged when taking very high doses.
+Monitoring the amount of vitamin B6 in the body is done for three reasons; to confirm depletion, toxicity, and in research studies concerned with vitamin B6.

 Vitamin B6 can be toxic if its concentration in the body is too high, causing sensory neuropathy, whose mechanism is unknown.
 The degeneration of sensory fibers of peripheral nerves and its myelin and also the dorsal columns of the spinal cord cause bilateral loss of peripheral sensation or hyperaesthesia, accompanied by limb pain, ataxia, and loss of balance.
 The condition regresses gradually after cessation of taking the supplement till regaining normal activity.
 Higher doses can cause testicular atrophy and reduced sperm motility.

 Research on the subject found that the duration of administration of the vitamin is directly proportional to the risk of clinically evident toxicity with respect to the total dose given.